FERGI: Automatic Scoring of User Preferences for Text-to-Image Generation from Spontaneous Facial Expression Reaction: Experiments

-AU4 valence score has a great performance of 74.86\% on the subset of the image pairs with distinguishable AU4 valence scores, but if we force it to make a prediction on every image pair in the dataset, its accuracy falls to 56.62\%, lower than that of the CLIP score, ImageReward score, PickScore, HPS v2 score, and ensemble baseline score (see \cref{tab:accuracy_of_independent_and_integrated_predictions}).

-However, besides making independent predictions, the AU4 valence score can also be integrated with pre-trained scoring models to enhance their consistency with human preferences, which will be applicable to all generated images with valid facial expression reaction data.
-We integrate the pre-trained scoring models with AU4 valence score with a simple linear combination:
+We integrate our FAU-Net valence score and the pre-trained scoring model with a simple linear combination:

-where $m$ represents the specific pre-trained scoring model, $s_{m}$ the score given by the model $m$, and $a_{m}$ the weight for integrating model $m$ and the AU4 valence score.
+where $m$ represents the specific pre-trained scoring model, $s_{m}$ the score from model $m$, and $a_{m}$ the weight for integrating $m$ and the FAU-Net valence score.

-We separately investigated the effect of integrating the AU4 valence score with the three scoring models trained on large human preference datasets, ImageReward, PickScore, and HPS v2, and their ensemble.
-Here, we only fit the weights $a_\mathrm{IR}$, $a_\mathrm{Pick}$, $a_\mathrm{HPSv2}$, and $a_\mathrm{ens}$ individually with an LOPO procedure using grid search (from 0.0 to 3.0 with a granularity of 0.1) to optimize the accuracy of image preference prediction; for the weights of the ensemble baseline score (\cref{eqn:define_ensemble_baseline_score}) and the exponential decay coefficient for the AU4 valence score (\cref{eqn:define_AU4_valence_score}), we directly used the values fit with a similar LOPO procedure in \cref{sec:baseline_scores,sec:independent_preference_prediction}.
+We separately investigated the effect of integrating the FAU-Net valence score with each of the three scoring models trained on large human preference datasets (ImageReward, PickScore, and HPS v2), and their ensemble.
+Here, we only fit the weights $a_\mathrm{IR}$, $a_\mathrm{Pick}$, $a_\mathrm{HPSv2}$, and $a_\mathrm{ens}$ individually with an LOPO procedure using grid search (from 0.0 to 10.0 with a granularity of 0.1); the FAU-Net weights and the weightings $w_\mathrm{IR}$, $w_\mathrm{Pick}$, $w_\mathrm{HPSv2}$ computed in \Cref{eqn:define_ensemble_baseline_score} are not modified at this stage.

-The results are shown in \cref{tab:accuracy_of_independent_and_integrated_predictions}.
-Integration with AU4 valence score improves the performance of all of the four baseline models.
-Specifically, by further integrating all three pre-trained human preference scoring models together with the AU4 valence score, we achieve the highest accuracy of 66.81\%, outperforming the ensemble of the three models by a margin of 1.02\%.
+The results are shown in \Cref{tab:accuracy_of_independent_and_integrated_predictions}.
+Integration with FAU-Net valence score improves the performance of all four baseline models.
+Specifically, by further integrating all three pre-trained human preference scoring models together with the FAU-Net valence score, we achieve the highest accuracy of 68.64\%, outperforming the ensemble of the three models by a margin of 2.84\% ($p<0.01$ with a two-proportion z-test).